Following a few beers, tequila shots and a compelling set at The Observer Building, Dirty Fences join me for an interview.

 You guys have just started your European tour, the OB gig making this your fourth show so far and you played Hull last night-

-Hiersteiner: We actually didn’t play Hull.
+Hiersteiner: We actually didn’t end up playing Hull.
 We had a day off but we played Glasgow the day before, we played Manchester before that and Amsterdam was our tour kick-off show.

 Tell me more about your experience in Amsterdam.

 Hiersteiner: Well, we’ve got a bunch of homies in Amsterdam that spread the love.
 We did this show and there were a ton more people that showed up than last time – like a baker’s dozen more people.